FIM with Jim

 HAND

-HAND is a type of relative elevation model FIM libraries can come in many forms but the general consensus as it pertains to operational flood mapping is that a viable FIM library contains both the data nessassary to translate a discharge into a stage, and a way to place that stage on a map.
+HAND is a type of relative elevation model that represents the Height Above Nearest Drainage.
+HAND FIM libraries can come in many forms but the general consensus as it pertains to operational flood mapping is that a viable FIM library contains both the data necessary to translate a discharge into a stage, and a way to place that stage on a map.
 These most often come in the form of singular rasters of depth assigned a stage, and tied to a river gage as is commonly found in the ahps fim libraries.
-More recently, that form was altered to accommodate the increased resolution of the river forecast system (In the form of the national water model) by disseminating the rating curves as tables, and geometries as a raster alongside associated depth grids.
+More recently, that form was altered to accommodate the increased resolution of the river forecast system (manifested in the national water model) by disseminating the rating curves as tables, and geometries as a raster alongside associated depth grids.

-The first? publicly available, NIFE consistent FIM dataset, this database uses the synthetic rating curve and HAND methodology to transform the output of the National Water Model Channel Routing Outputs to transform a discharge value into a stage and then subtract that stage from the Height Above Nearest Drainage.
+The first? series of publicly available inundation libraries, this database uses the synthetic rating curve and HAND methodology to transform the output of the National Water Model Channel Routing Outputs to transform a discharge value into a stage and then subtract that stage from the Height Above Nearest Drainage and was first executed on Texas Advanced Computing Center (TACC) resources before further iteration and refinement under the CFIM banner at Oak Ridge National Laboratory.

 FIM 3 FR/MS and FIM 4